infinityoneframework/infinity_one/plugins/one_pages/lib/one_pages_web/templates/help/infinityone-on-windows.html.md

    endemic to a browser will no longer work, for example, ALT-LEFT to go back to the previous page.
 {: .warn .boxed}

-## Connecting to a server

-When you open the InfinityOne client for the first time, you will come across a screen asking for your organizations's server address on InfinityOne.
-Enter your organization's address and press the **Connect** button.

-   There's no need to add `https://` in the case that your server is running a secure HTTP (HTTPS) protocol.
-{: .warn .boxed}